rks101/eglinux/README.md

 - An open-source OS is free to download from an online repo, free to use, or modify (no license cost).
 Free refers to freedom of choice!
 There may be packaging, shipping, or support costs.
 - A closed-source OS is someone's proprietary binary source files, and the user cannot modify the source.
 Usually, this comes with a license fee, or the cost is added to the price of the accompanying device.

-Some closed-source early UNIX flavors:
+Some early UNIX flavors:
-[BSD](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution) UNIX: Berkeley Software Distribution had three flavours or variants, including [FreeBSD](https://en.wikipedia.org/wiki/FreeBSD), OpenBSD, and NetBSD.
+[BSD](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution) UNIX: Berkeley Software Distribution had three flavors or variants, including [FreeBSD](https://en.wikipedia.org/wiki/FreeBSD), OpenBSD, and NetBSD.
+These are open-source BSD operating systems.
-SCO UNIX was based on FreeBSD, managed by Santa Cruz Operations, and later sold to the OpenServer maintainer.
+SCO UNIX was based on FreeBSD, managed by Santa Cruz Operations, and was later sold to the OpenServer maintainer.
-Solaris: Unix from Sun Microsystems.
+Solaris: UNIX from Sun Microsystems.
-AIX: IBM Unix
-HP-UX: HP Unix
+AIX: IBM's UNIX operating system
+HP-UX: HP's UNIX operating system
-Macintosh/Darwin: Inherited code base from FreeBSD
+Macintosh/Darwin: Inherited early code base from FreeBSD

 Some open-source Linux distributions/distros/flavors/variants:
 Debian:
-Ubuntu: shipped by Canonical, Ubuntu is Debian-based
+Ubuntu: shipped by Canonical, Ubuntu is Debian-based Linux distribution.
 Red Hat: Red Hat Enterprise Linux (RHEL)
 Fedora: Red Hat supported
 Open SUSE:
 CentOS:
 Tails: anti-surveillance Linux OS, Debian-based, uses Tor to route traffic

-Q. Does a mainframe or AS400 run Unix/Linux?
+Q. Does a mainframe or AS400 run UNIX/Linux?
+A. AIX is IBM's UNIX operating system primarily associated with IBM Power systems.
-A. Unix that runs on a Mainframe is called AIX (POSIX-compliant).
-AS400 - specifically IBM iSeries or System i or IBM i runs Linux with ease.
+AS400 - specifically IBM iSeries or System i or IBM i hardware can run Linux in a LPAR.

 Some reading material: [1](http://www.linfo.org/flavors.html) and [2](https://www.lifewire.com/unix-flavors-list-4094248)

 ----